 Baku represents the social, cultural and industrial center of Azerbaijan.
 In recent years, Baku has become an important place where many international cultural events take place.
 Azerbaijan hosted the 57th Eurovision Song Contest in 2012, European Games 2015.
 Baku, the F1 Azerbaijan Grand Prix of 2016, also hosted the 2018 UEFA League Finals and will be one of the UEFA Euro 2020 host cities.
 Impressive isn’t it?!

-Since my photographer and I arrived in the evening, we wanted to rest and to prepare for the next day as we had a real adventure and a long tour which will help us to get know Baku!
+Since my photographer and I arrived in the evening, we wanted to rest and to prepare for the next day.
+We had a real adventure and a long tour which will help us to get know Baku!
 The next morning I woke up fresh and with smile on my face and we could start our first official day in Azerbaijan!

 The nice weather, the sun, the full camera battery and the ready photographer was just enough for me to start a new adventure!
 Of course, my photographer immediately did his best to show me how good I could look in Azerbaijan.
 I think because of my beard, I was able to pass all out like an Azeri guy…